How it happened.

 Which should I get?

-I’ve combined the two for people who are familiar with both.
-For example, one receiver loves having a still point induced at the beginning of the session, having her sacrum and occiput rocked in time with her cranial rhythm, and decompressing her cranial bones.
+I’ve combined the two for people familiar with both.
+For example, one receiver loves having a still point induced at the beginning of the session, having her sacrum and occiput rocked in synchrony with her cranial rhythm, and having her cranial bones decompressed.
 The rest of the session is biodynamics.

-You may also be interested in a Zero Balancing + Craniosacral Therapy session, which aligns the structure to free up the energy flow, and then applies the benefits of craniosacral therapy.
+You may also be interested in a Zero Balancing + Craniosacral Therapy session, which aligns the body’s structure to free up the energy flow, and then applies the benefits of craniosacral therapy of either type or both.